foxy-rs/foxy/README.md

 ## Thanks to

-* Piston: for the idea of how a simple, Rust-y API for an engine might look light.
+* Piston: for the idea of how a simple, Rust-y API for an engine might look like.
 * Winit: as a reference on events and how to best structure them.
 * Vulkan Guide (<https://vkguide.dev/>): for being a wealth of knowledge on architecturing a vulkan application.
 * Brenden Galea: for his amazing Vulkan tutorial series (which I would love for him to continue!).